ErzhanAb/password-generator/README.md

   - Uppercase letters (A-Z)
   - Lowercase letters (a-z)
   - Special characters (!#$%&*+-=?@^_)
+- Option to save passwords to a file
 - Option to generate new passwords repeatedly

 ## 🛠️ Requirements